 As you may or may not know, I live in sunny South Florida.
-Which means I spend a lot of time in traffic (according to the latest report about 69 hours a year).
+This means I spend a lot of time in traffic (according to the latest report about 69 hours a year).
 And in this time, driving 5 mph for 50 minutes twice a day and 5 days a week, I tend to pay special attention to my surroundings.

 The ads near the highway are pretty great distractions.
 I’ve seen so many I love and hate, so I thought I’d share about them on here every once in a while.

 Miami is a bustling city, a tourist destination, and an international business hub.
 Those who advertise here are fighting hard for our attention.
 We’re no Times Square, but we have such a diverse population that it mustn’t be easy.
-Every once in a while, there’s a gem and my little marketing heart smiles.
+Every once in a while, there’s a gem, and my little marketing heart smiles.

 So, who gets an honorable mention today?